ashomanova/ios_development_course/General notes on course.md

 - Model talks to the Controller (Notiificaiton & KVO - later stages of the course)

 > Important points - Rules:
-- `struct` has no inheritance
-- `struct` is a value type, not a reference type
+- `struct` has no inheritance, is a value type, not a reference type (makes a copy)
-- `class` is a reference type
+- `class` is a reference type (creates a reference to that class, changes made in the class would change it in the references as well)
 - `init` method would not usually have external & internal names as parameter, `self.identifier` can be used here to avoid using different names
 - `for loop` syntax is quite different from other languages
 ```